theforeman/foreman-installer-staypuft/README.md

 ## How do I build RPM myself?

-You can use release script which is a part of this repository.
-It creates a .srpm file that you can use.
-We build our packages in koji running at koji.katello.org.
+We use tito for building the package in our koji instance.
+Once you tag your changes you can trigger the build by running ```tito release koji```.

 ## What platforms are supported